SpaceG/spaceg.github.io/_posts/2015-03-07-optimism-and-future.markdown

 <h2 class="section-heading"><strong>Optimists Have Advantages</strong></h2>

 All Psychological Studies show: Optimism have more Advantages than Disadvantages.
-If you are as optimistic, then does that affect many areas of your life favorably.
+If you are optimistic, then does that affect many areas of your life favorably: your life, your emotional well-being, mental abilities, your perception, your professional and financial success and your interpersonal Relationships.

 <br>